gfonseca18/100-Python-Challenges/2-Section.md

 #### FzzBuzz Program
 8 - Write a function that takes a number as an argument and returns “Fizz”, “Buzz” or “FizzBuzz”.
 If the number is a multiple of 3, the function should return ”Fizz”.
 If the number is a multiple of both 3 and 5 return “FizzBuzz”.
 If the number is not a multiple of either 3 or 5, return the number itself.

+#### Calculate the number of numerical digits in a String
+9 - Write a function that calculates the number of numerical digits in a string